-But as Lean has migrated to the office, gemba has a new meaning.
-This ‘real place’ can be in an engineering cubicle, at a cash register in a retail store, or in front of a computer where orders are entered.
+As Lean has migrated to the office, this restrictive use of the term gemba has been challenged.
+The ‘real place’ can be in an engineering cubicle, at a cash register in a retail store, or in front of a computer where orders are entered.
+While it is still not commonplace to hear the term gemba in the Lean office, the principle behind it, specifically gaining firsthand knowledge of a process, is just as strong as on the shop floor.

 If you like this reference guide, please help us spread the word about it!

-The foundation of this Lean principal is that in order to really understand a process, you have to go to the spot where the work is being done.
-The concept of gemba is part of a bigger philosophy known as the ’3 Reals’.
+The principle behind this Lean term is that in order to really understand a process, you have to go to the spot where the work is being done.
+The concept of gemba is part of a bigger philosophy known as the ‘3 Reals’.

 ‘Go to Gemba’ is a common refrain that Lean experts use when facilitating events.
 It is surprising to hear how often people will try to argue one another into believing that what they say is correct, when they are only 50 feet from seeing the answer firsthand.